 - the state court of the contracting state where the nuclear incident has exclusive jurisdiction over claims.

 The Joint Protocol was introduced in 1988, following the Chernobyl disaster, which had exposed the difficulties in having two similar (but not identical) conventions.
-The Joint Protocol seeks to extend the application of the Paris and Vienna Conventions as between the signatories, while avoiding duplication or inconsistencies.
+The Joint Protocol (in force in 28 states) seeks to extend the application of the Paris and Vienna Conventions as between the signatories, while avoiding duplication or inconsistencies.

-A fourth convention - albeit one that is currently in force in nine states only - is the Convention on Supplementary Compensation for Nuclear Damage.
-This convention supplements the Paris and Vienna conventions, bringing into the international liability regime notable absences (in particular, the US and Japan) and establishing provisions for enhanced cover to be provided by the contracting states.
+A fourth convention – albeit one that is currently in force in 10 states only– is the Convention on Supplementary Compensation for Nuclear Damage.
+This convention supplements the Paris and Vienna conventions, bringing into the international liability regime notable absences (in particular, Canada, the United States and Japan) and establishing provisions for enhanced cover to be provided by the contracting states.

 Nuclear liability and construction arbitrations

 Given the channelling of liability to the operator, the supply chain for nuclear facilities located within a contracting state should not face direct claims in relation to nuclear damage.
 However, nuclear damage claims may still feature in construction arbitrations if the supply contract between the operator and the supplier allows the operator to pass liability for nuclear damage down to the supplier, or does not expressly exclude it.

 Practical issues to consider when arbitrating in the nuclear sector